vincentclaes/datajob/README.md

 # Installation

- datajob can be installed using pip. <br/>
+ Datajob can be installed using pip. <br/>
  Beware that we depend on [aws cdk cli](https://github.com/aws/aws-cdk)!

     pip install datajob